 }

 Wow!
 This might look VERY confusing, but I assure you, it really isn’t!
-We will break it down into a few sections below – as always, don’t hesitate to get in touch if you need help!
-The first three lines are quite simple and self explanatory, define what SMTP server you need to use to send out alerts.
-Line two is who to send the alert to (maybe a group or distribution list?) and third line is just a generic from address.
+We will break it down into a few sections below; as always, don’t hesitate to get in touch if you need help!
+The first three lines are quite simple and self-explanatory: define what SMTP server you need to use to send out alerts.
+Line two is who to send the alert to (maybe a group or distribution list?) and the third line is just a generic address.

-The next two sections of the script are really just setting variables and doing some calculations and outputting information to the user if it is ran in interactive mode.
+The next two sections of the script are really just setting variables, doing some calculations, and outputting information to the user if it is run in interactive mode.
 You MAY need to adjust the variable in the line below depending on your tenant OR depending on what license you want to report on.
-We will cover this is the next blog as well.
+We will cover this in the next blog as well.

 $F3Lic = Get-MsolAccountSku | Where-Object {$_.AccountSkuId -eq “reseller-account:DESKLESSPACK”}

 Finally, we use the awesome Send-MailMessage command to actually fire off the message to our user with useful information.
-As of now, it will alert if there is less then (-lt 5) licenses per SKU, adjust as needed!
+As of now, it will alert if there are less than five (-lt 5) licenses per SKU; adjust as needed!
 Comment if you need help!
 Pretty slick, huh?